JHurricane96/slowdowngame/README.md

 ------------------

 1. Install npm.
+2. `cd` to the root directory of the project.
-2. Run `npm install -g yo generator-phaser`.
+3. Run `npm install` to install dependencies.
-3. Run `npm start` to start a demo server.
+4. Run `npm start` to start a demo server.
-4. Run `npm run build` to build the game.
+5. Run `npm run build` to build the game.

 Developing
 ----------

+* Run `npm install -g yo generator-phaser`.
 * Run `yo phaser:prefab` to create a prefab.
 * Run `yo phaser:state` to create a state.